yucissy/virtues/README.rst

     $ virtues init

 You will be prompted to enter a list of virtues and their descriptions (optional).
-If you're unsure where to start, running this command will default your list to Benjamin Franklin's `13 virtues <http://www.thirteenvirtues.com/>`_.
+If you're unsure where to start, running the [--franklin] option will default your list to Benjamin Franklin's `13 virtues <http://www.thirteenvirtues.com/>`_.

     $ virtues init --franklin